 The early settlers and the North American Indians used the inner bark of the slippery elm as a poultice or as a soothing drink.
 When the inner bark comes into contact with water it yields a thick mucilage or demulcent that was used as an ointment or salve to treat urinary tract inflammation and was applied topically for cold sores and boils.

-Slippery Elm is effective for protection against stomach ulcers, colitis, gut inflammation and acidity.
+Slippery Elm is effective for protection against problems with the stomach.
 The reason is the mucus secretion that is triggered when you take it internally.

-Slippery Elm is known for its soothing and healing properties.
+Slippery Elm is known for its soothing properties.

 Turkey Rhubarb Root (Rheum palmatum tanguticum)

-It has been shown to have anti-tumor activity.
-It is a diuretic, anti-inflammatory, anti-bacterial and has been used to help with constipation.
+It has been used to help with constipation.

 The ability of turkey rhubarb root to help lessen the symptoms of these conditions is derived from the various biochemical compounds that can be extracted from the plant.
 These include anthraquinones, tannins, calcium oxalate, and fatty acids.